workforce-data-initiative/tpot-data-definitions/datasheets/PARTICIPANTS.md

 ------------| --------------
 **program_name** | Name of the participant's program **service_location** | Geographic location of service of the program a participant is enrolled in.
 Ideally this would map to one of the [`geographic areas` in the Programs required fields](https://github.com/workforce-data-initiative/tpot-data-definitions/blob/master/datasheets/PROGRAMS.md#required-fields)
+**funding_sources** | Sources of funding for the participant's program.
+Sources of funding may relate to [`funding sources` captured for Programs data](https://github.com/workforce-data-initiative/tpot-data-definitions/blob/master/datasheets/PROGRAMS.md#recommended-fields)

 ## Data Samples
 See what a valid participants file could look like from the [templates](https://github.com/workforce-data-initiative/tpot-data-definitions/blob/master/templates/participants.csv).